 Legal sanctions for whistleblowing violations will basically be the same throughout the EU

 A “one-size-fits-all” approach will not apply here because there are 27 different starting points, with each nation building off their own individual foundation.
 Legal sanctions will vary from country to country and will depend on the details behind the infraction.
-Regardless of Member State, the Directive comes with a three-tier reporting hierarchy: Internal, external to regulatory bodies, and the media.
+Regardless of Member State, the EU Whistleblower Protection Directive comes with a three-tier reporting hierarchy: Internal, external to regulatory bodies, and the media.
 Whistleblowers who report to any of the above parties will be protected under the Directive—but it’s in your company’s best interest to capture reporters internally and where possible, avoid external reporting.
 Make sure that you balance messaging to incentivize internal reports first, leading with trust and respect as your greatest asset.

 Whistleblowing means we want to hear about your concerns, whatever they may be